fruttasecca/hay_checker/README.md

 ![alt text](figures/timeliness/column.gif)

 !
-In the centralized version of the library the [strftime](http://strftime.org/) directive is used as date/time format argument, while in the distributed version a [simple date format](https://docs.oracle.com/javase/7/docs/api/java/text/SimpleDateFormat.html) is enough (e.g. "yyyy/MM/dd")
+In the centralized version of the library the [strftime](http://strftime.org/) directives are used to express the date/time format arguments, while in the distributed version the [simple date format](https://docs.oracle.com/javase/7/docs/api/java/text/SimpleDateFormat.html) directives are used.

 ***method* metrics.timeliness(columns, value, df=None, dateFormat=None, timeFormat=None)**